mraible/mongock-docs/content/pages/migration.md

 <p class="tip">The <b>@ChangeLog</b> annotation has been <b>deprecated</b> in favour of the <b>@ChangeUnit</b>.
 For more information check <a href="/faq#changelog-deprecation">this section</a></p>

 ## Introduction
- A migration is composed by multiple smaller pieces called changeUnits, which are processed in order by the Mongock runner.
+ A migration is composed by multiple smaller pieces called ChangeUnits, which are processed in order by the Mongock runner.

 ChangeUnits are the unit of migration.
 These refer to the annotated classes where developers write  migration logic/scripts.